Orbmancer/cash-clock/README.md

 Track this time left using this Chrome extension :rocket:

 The images change every hour. **Never get bored.**

-The images are loaded using 3 levels of detail to have a smooth and beautiful experience:
+They are loaded using 3 levels of detail to have a smooth and beautiful experience:

 - a fast but low quality image
 - a medium quality image